 The Demography Brown Bag series is an opportunity for the campus demography community to present either works in progress or completed works in an informal setting.
 The lectures are hosted during the school year every Wednesday at noon in the Demography Conference Room.

-The Demography Mini-Conferences are occasional half-day conferences sponsored jointly by the Department of Demography and the Berkeley Population Center at UC Berkeley, and/or the Center for the Economics and Demography of Aging (CEDA).
-Noted demographers and scholars from related fields make up the list of invited speakers to this series, which brings together specialists interested in demography from the entire Bay Area, including Stanford University and UC Davis, and beyond.
-We hold several such events each academic year, in one of the campus' fine meeting spaces.
-These are half-day gatherings, often starting with an informal buffet lunch (or ending with a networking social), with presentations, moderated discussions, and Q&A from attendees.
+The Demography Department offers conferences and workshops throughout the year sponsored jointly with the Berkeley Population Center at UC Berkeley, and/or the Center for the Economics and Demography of Aging (CEDA).
+Noted demographers and scholars from related fields contribute to these events, which brings together specialists interested in demography from the entire Bay Area, including Stanford University and UC Davis, and beyond.
+The Demography Department also offers a Formal Demography Workshop once a year in the summer.

 Demography: MA, PhD